Sanborn Air Compressor Oil – Choosing Oil, How Much Oil To Use & Changing Oil

 by: Karl

 Thanks for the info.
-I’m referencing a sanborn manual found on this website.
+I’m referencing a Sanborn manual found on this website.

 Perhaps you are correct as I read again it does reference different configurations of oil level checks.